 - Educating healthcare workers at local clinics and hospitals about snakebite and snakebite management.

-Please donate today to help us continue to fund projects like Hiral’s snake conservation project in South Africa.
+Please donate today to help us continue to fund Hiral’s snake conservation project in South Africa.
 Save The Snakes depends on the assistance of generous people like you to help fund international snake conservation efforts.
 Thank you for your support.